 No question that we live in a more enlightened world than yesteryear, when the 1936 film, “Reefer Madness,” cautioned against the perils of hallucinations and addiction certain to overtake anyone in the same room as a puffer.

-But the federal government has mostly remained steadfast, classifying marijuana as a dangerous Schedule 1 drug decades ago, and ignoring repeated petitions and bills to switch it to a more benign category.
+The Founders of American government envisioned states as laboratories that would experiment with new ideas.
+The federal government is often slow to adopt changes in federal law, even when states pave the way with successful experiments.
+Until recently, the federal government was steadfast in its decision to classify marijuana as a dangerous Schedule 1 drug, ignoring repeated petitions and bills to switch it to a more benign category.
 The law mandates that Schedule I drugs or other substances must meet three criteria.

 They must: